Dr Peter Hodkinson

 Dr Peter Hodkinson is Clinical Senior Lecturer and Head of Aerospace Medicine (Clinical and Education) at King’s College London.
-He is course co-director for the PGDip/MSc in Aerospace Medicine and lead for the EASA approved Basic and Advanced courses in Aviation Medicine.
+He is course co-director for the PGDip/MSc in Aerospace Medicine and lead for the UK CAA approved Basic and Advanced courses in Aviation Medicine.
 As part of this role he is responsible for a passenger fitness to fly clinic at Guy’s Hospital.

 His main areas of interest are health, performance and protection systems for extreme and aerospace environments; working at the boundary between medicine, engineering and operational practice.
 He is a member of the European Space Agency medical board, Royal Aeronautical Society Aerospace medicine group committee, Royal College of Physicians Specialty Advisory Committee for Aviation and Space Medicine, UK Space Life and Biomedical Sciences (UKSpaceLABS) committee, Fellow of the Aerospace Medical Association (AsMA) and past President of the Life Science and Biomedical Engineering Branch of AsMA.

 Prior to joining King's he spent a decade working at the Royal Air Force (RAF) Centre of Aviation Medicine (CAM).
 This included his final four years there as the UK’s first Consultant in Aviation and Space Medicine (ASM) before retiring from the RAF as a Wing Commander after a total of 17 years service.